AdobeDocs/experience-manager-64.nl-NL/help/assets/performance-tuning-guidelines.md

 <!--
 # Sub-asset generation and page extraction {#sub-asset-generation-and-page-extraction}

+>[!CAUTION]
+>
+>AEM 6.4 has reached the end of extended support and this documentation is no longer updated.
+For further details, see our [technical support periods](https://helpx.adobe.com/support/programs/eol-matrix.html).
+Find the supported versions [here](https://experienceleague.adobe.com/docs/).

 During asset uploads, AEM's workflow creates a separate asset for each page in PDF and Office documents.
 Each of these pages is an asset by itself, which consumes additional disk space, requires versioning and additional workflow processing.
 If you do not require separate pages, disable Sub Asset Generation and Page Extraction.

 To disable Sub Asset generation, do the following: